mwchben/dsa-js/readme.md

 In other words, map is a pure function, and its output depends solely on its inputs.
 Plus, it takes another function as its argument.

-A sample myMapfunction that would act as Map() function `
+A sample myMap function that would act as Map() function `
 Array.prototype.myMap = function(callback) {
   const newArray = [];